Photo: Annupurna Ecovillage, Nepal, April 2019

 Watch Life in Syntropy to see a practical application of regeneration, fusing technology, forest and agriculture

-Watching this short documentary about his work highlights the possibilities of true abundance and restoring the earth’s climate and ecosystems – living a quality life, while being more happy and healthy.
+This documentary about his work highlights the practical application of syntropy – opening up the opportunity zone to see the possibilities of true abundance and restoring the earth’s climate and ecosystems – living a quality life, while being more happy and healthy.

 Photo: Annapurna Ecovillage, Nepal, February 2019